May 16

 Yet another thing that drives engineers towards thriftiness is the nature of their jobs.
 If you look at an engineer and compare them to a scientist, there are some interesting distinctions.
 First, engineers are responsible for bringing products to market.
 This means that whatever technology they are using (oftentimes first discovered by scientists) must be viable on a large scale and must be done efficiently.
 If a scientist determines that a capacitor can hold more energy if you tap on it with your finger 1000 times before applying a voltage across it, that might be a brilliant (albeit completely fake) discovery.
 The engineer has to worry about how that capacitor can be sold at a reasonable price (in relation to the demand of the marketplace) and how to possibly produce millions of finger-tapped capacitors as fast as possible.
 Most importantly, the engineer and the company he/she works for is judged on the difference of the cost and the selling price (margin).
 More often than not the marketplace will be the one determining the price, so the only option for making more money is to reduce the costs in producing the product.
 A scientist may have external funding which allows for time to discover the newest technologies that will be later implemented; there is less direct influence on the success of the technology by near-term funding (though I know grant-writing is no picnic).
 The direct payoff and re-investment of profit from a successful product introduction influences how engineers operate.
 The thrifty engineers are successful because they can have the money they save go directly back into their next product.

 A counter argument to being a (true) cheapskate is when it comes to quality.
 Many times in work and in life there can be significant savings from buying a quality product the first time.
 An example might be buying a high quality, variable temperature soldering iron (maybe even with an auto shut down).
 Compare that to buying a piece of junk Radio Shack soldering iron that you happen to leave on after working on your Wurlitzer.
 The former can last you many years and will perform well and help you solder many different products throughout its lifetime.
-The RS soldering iron burns out in less than a year (perhaps due to negligence, we'll never know) and is not capable of soldering even the largest components properly.
+The RS soldering iron burns out in less than a year (perhaps due to negligence, we’ll never know) and is not capable of soldering even the largest components properly.
 In this example there is money saved by not having to purchase another RS soldering iron and there is time saved while working on a project.
-So while I say that I am a cheapskate, I try to take all costs--including time--into account when purchasing something.
+So while I say that I am a cheapskate, I try to take all costs–including time–into account when purchasing something.

 So answer the question Chris.
 Are engineers naturally cheapskates?
 After looking at the facts here it is pretty obvious that no, engineers are not naturally cheapskates; rather, they are often in a position to pick up money-saving skills while working on engineering issues and are well liked by management if they succeed in saving money.
 Also, if you happen to have some innate cheapness you will be at an advantage when starting out in engineering.
 Some of the people I have encountered in engineering have shown me the benefits of reducing costs in their personal lives and always knowing as much as possible about what they are buying so they can make make the best possible decision.